BohdanVilischuk/BohdanVilischuk/README.md

 </p>

 Welcome to my profile!<br/>
-I'm Bohdan a 22 year old front-end web developer!
+My name is Bohdan and I'm a front-end web developer!

  🎓 Bachelor of Computer Science and Information Technologies &nbsp;